 D. Accept gifts, grants, loans or contributions from the City, the United States of America, the State of Missouri, political subdivisions, foundations, other public or private agencies, individuals, partnerships, or corporations; and

-E. Employ such managerial, engineering, legal, technical, clerical, accounting, and other assistance as the Board of Commissioners may deem advisable; the District may also contract with independent contractors for any such assistance;
+E. Employ such managerial, engineering, legal, technical, clerical, accounting, and other assistance as the Board of Commissioners may deem advisable; the District may also contract with independent contractors for any such assistance.

-SECTION SEVEN: The Board of Commissioners shall file an annual report with the Board of Aldermen, which shall set forth the programs and expenditures of the District for the previous year in which additional taxes were collected hereunder, not later than March 1st of each year.
-The Board of Commissioners shall also file with the Board of Aldermen an annual budget for the District setting forth the projected expenditures for the ensuing year in which additional taxes are to be collected hereunder, not later than November 1st preceding such fiscal year.
+A. Annual Budget.
+The Board of Commissioners shall file with the Board of Aldermen an annual budget for the District, which shall set forth the projected revenues and expenditures for the ensuing year, not later than the first day of November each year; provided, however, that no such proposed annual budget shall be filed with the Board of Aldermen until after the date the Board of Commissioners conducts a public hearing within the District on any such proposed annual budget.
+Notice of any such public hearing shall be published at least ten (10) days prior to the hearing in a daily, twice-weekly, weekly or bi-weekly newspaper of general circulation within the District; and provided further, that in addition to showing the time, date and place of the hearing, the notice shall also show the complete proposed annual budget.
 The Board of Commissioners shall not expend any funds collected by the Collector of Revenue inconsistent with or until an annual budget for the expenditure of such funds is approved by the Board of Aldermen by Resolution.
 If the Board of Aldermen does not act on said budget by Resolution within thirty (30) days of its filing, said budget will presume to have been approved by the Board of Aldermen.

-SECTION EIGHT: The City shall not decrease the level of municipally funded services in the District existing prior to the creation of the District, unless the services at the same time are decreased throughout the City, nor shall the City discriminate in the provision of new municipally funded services between areas included in the District and areas not so included.
+The City shall not decrease the level of municipally funded services in the District existing prior to the creation of the District, unless the services at the same time are decreased throughout the City, nor shall the City discriminate in the provision of new municipally funded services between areas included in the District and areas not so included.

-SECTION ELEVEN: This being an ordinance for the immediate preservation of public peace, health and safety, it is declared to be an emergency measure within the meaning of Sections 19 and 20 of Article IV of the Charter of the City of St. Louis and therefore this ordinance shall become effective upon its passage and approval by the Mayor.
+This being an ordinance for the immediate preservation of public peace, health and safety, it is declared to be an emergency measure within the meaning of Sections 19 and 20 of Article IV of the Charter of the City of St. Louis and therefore this ordinance shall become effective upon its passage and approval by the Mayor.